ipspace/blog/content/posts/2024/04/repost-ebgp-only-sp-network.md

 So, coming to “numbering”, I would probably be okay with “unnumbered” (link-local IPv6) interfaces for establishing adjacency for the horizontal paths.
 However, for the vertical paths, I'd still use route-able IPv6 GUA addressing to help make my life easier when running a traceroute or troubleshooting.

 But at the same time, life's easy for numbered IPv6 GUA interfaces if you use something similar to my [geographical denomination model for IP(v6) addressing architecture](https://www.daryllswer.com/ipv6-architecture-and-subnetting-guide-for-network-engineers-and-operators/).

+---

+2024-04-03
+: I slightly changed the title as it gave the impression that Daryll's network is not using IGP or IBGP.
+I also added a remark that some people used confederations to achieve similar results.